xiangao/reproducible-research/content/git/index.md

 * Use a meaningful message
 * Message can have multiple lines, but make 1st line an overview

-Use `git commit` to add the file to the repository.
+Use `git commit` to add the file to the history of the project.

 ### A few points on commits